How to Keep Your Mac Awake with the Lid Closed

 What you need for clamshell mode

-If any one of these is missing, closing the lid puts your Mac to sleep like normal.
+Drop any one of those and closing the lid just puts it to sleep.

 Note